Serial killer drama leads British BAFTA TV awards

 His co-star, Emily Watson, plays Janet Leach, the woman who was selected at random to act as an “appropriate adult” and who had to sit in on police interrogations of West.

-The program was criticized by Leach’s son and a former police officer who led the investigation for what they said were inaccuracies and sensationalism, but many critics praised its depiction of one of Britain’s most shocking crime cases.
+The programme was criticised by Leach’s son and a former police officer who led the investigation for what they said were inaccuracies and sensationalism, but many critics praised its depiction of one of Britain’s most shocking crime cases.

 Watson and Dominic West were shortlisted in the best actress and actor categories respectively, while Appropriate Adult, which aired on the commercial ITV1 channel, also picked up BAFTA nominations for best supporting actress and best mini-series.